 “Why are brands that have been around for some time still unable to cross the marketing funnel and are still stuck at either the ‘awareness’ or the ‘interest’ stages, and unable to move towards the ‘purchase’ or ‘recommendation’ stages?” wonders Mehul Shukla, Director, Marketing Excellence at Cipla.

-The Indian Pharmaceutical Market (IPM) was valued atRs.
-10,025 crores in the month of July 2016 clocking a 14.7% growth over same period last year (SPLY).
-This was the first time ever the market crossed the 10,000 crore mark in a single month.
+The Indian Pharmaceutical Market (IPM) was valued at Rs.
+10,426 crores in the month of August 2016 clocking a strong 18% growth over same period last year (SPLY).
+This was the second consecutive month where the IPM crossed the 10,000 crore mark.

 A result-oriented & dynamic professional with experience encompassing HR is Consulting preceded by HR ops engagement, HR tech, rich sales/marketing exposure along with conceptualizing and managing a wide range of L&D strategies.